 What Is Gluteus Maximus Pain?

-Gluteus Maximus pain refers to the pain patterns and symptoms caused by trigger points, tension, and knotting in the Gluteus Maximus muscle.
+Gluteus Maximus pain refers to the pain patterns and symptoms caused by trigger points, tension, and knots in the Gluteus Maximus muscle.
 When the Gluteus Maximus is a source of pain, the pattern and symptoms are predictable.
 If you resonate with the symptoms below there is a great chance your Gluteus Maximus muscle is a contributing factor to your pain.

 Causes: Gluteus Maximus pain is typically induced by a single high-impact event .
 Examples of this include catching yourself falling, jumping while unconditioned, or another sudden hard contraction of the Gluteus Maximus.
-In addition, Gluteus Maximus pain can arise from what I call "fatigue triggering" where the Maximus is put through a stress over a long period of time, and it locks up when it can't take the stress anymore.
+In addition, Gluteus Maximus pain can arise from what I call "fatigue triggering" where the Maximus is put through stress over a long period of time, and it locks up when it can't take the stress anymore.

 Gluteus Maximus Pain Pattern

 The pain pattern caused by the Gluteus Maximus muscle is predictable.
 Trigger points and tension in the muscle do not send their pain very far, so the source of your Gluteus Maximus pain is likely very close to where it is felt .

 The Gluteus Maximus muscle is large, and trigger points tend to develop in a few key areas of the muscle mass.
 Work the area around your pain for the best and quickest results.